A Guide To Pondicherry - Pastel Colours and Pastries

 If you’re staying in or around the French Quarter, the easiest way to get around is by foot.
 As you’ve probably gathered from our articles, our favourite way to explore any new city or town is just to pick a direction, follow our feet and see where we end up.
 The French Quarter of Pondicherry is compact enough that you can easily follow in our footsteps!

 For those who’d like a more relaxing way to see the French Quarter, then there are plenty of cycle rickshaws lined up on the street to take you for a ride.
 Just speak with the driver and bargain for a price.
-As we’re on a backpacking budget, and quite frankly are too self conscious to be ferried about we can’t help you with prices.
+As we were on a backpacking budget, and quite frankly are too self conscious to be ferried about we can’t help you with prices.
 If you’d rather ride yourself, then you could easily hire a bike for your stay.
 Just ask your accommodation to help you arrange this.

 If you’re heading out of the White Town such as to the bus station or train station, then there are plenty of auto rickshaws available to take you.
 Just hail one down on the street, let them know where you want to go and agree on a price before getting in.